Cherrypick-Consulting/react-native-android-video/README.md

 Property | Type | Description
 --- | --- | ---
-duration | number | The duration of the media in seconds
+duration | number | The duration of the media in milliseconds

 #### onPlayerLoading
 >Callback function that is called when the player is start or stop buffering.